C5278/recap-workshop-2025/README.md

     7.2.
 Create a new folder named `rewards` under the `srv` directory.
 This folder will contain the service definition and handler files needed to call the Rewards destination.

-> Create a file named `index.cds` in the `srv/rewards` folder with the following content:
+        a.
+Create a file named `index.cds` in the `srv/rewards` folder with the following content:

         ```cds
             service RewardService {}
         ```

-> Create a file named `index.js` in the same folder with the following content:
+        b.
+Create a file named `index.js` in the same folder with the following content:

         ```javascript
         const cds = require("@sap/cds");